kmacdon/academic-kickstart/content/project/website_recommendation.markdown

 ## [0.873, 0.899, 0.907]
 ```

 Overall the models all performed very similar to one another, with the concatenated model with two dense layers doing slightly better than the others.
 This model performed about 4% better than the dot product model.
 The architecture allowed the model to learn some relationships between the 10 total latent variables for users and urls.

-For these data, I also have a list of keywords for each of the websites, so I can use that to recommend websites based on their content, not just on which users have visited them which is something I will explore in another post.
+Going forward, I am going to build another system using a list of key words that I have for each url.
+This means I can try to recommend urls based on topic similarity rather than the behavior of users, so it will be interesting to see which one performs better.